Litespeed: Road

-Aluminum Models: Sirius, Avior, Mira, Vela, Palio, Hyperion.
+Aluminum Models: Sirius, Avior, Mira, Vela, Palio, Hyperion, Capella.
 Aluminum frames first introduced in 2002, remained in production until approximately 2010.
 These models included titanium wrapped, carbon forks and seat stays.

+Carbon Models: The Pavia carbon frame was introduced in 2005.
+Actually a rebadged PedalForce frame.
+Discontinued after 2006.

 Mountain

 Pinhoti SL: Named after the rugged trail system in Georgia, The Pinhoti SL is the perfect titanium hardtail.
 Whether geared or singlespeed, it has amazing vertical compliance with perfect torsional rigidity.
 Compact rear-center and shorter wheelbase create an agile platform for quick and responsive handling.
 Elevated seat stays yield more support and stability for a balanced center.

 Citico: Named after the Citico Creek Wilderness in Southeastern Tennessee, the pro-grade, Archon-inspired Citico is the first MTB frame to use a T1 engineered 6Al/4V, 6-sided and flared top tube and an oversized bi-axially ovalized down tube to maximize steering feedback, accuracy, and front end stiffness.
 Compatible with both 26" and 650b wheels.

 Pisgah: Geometry identical to the Citico, the Pisgah puts Litespeed performance into service for any cross-country, single-speed, or urban MTB build.
 Compatible with both 26" and 650b wheels.

 Sewanee: A full-suspension cross country race bike, the latest Sewanee features 90 mm of rear travel in a cold-worked 3Al/2.5V titanium frame.
 Compatible with both 26" and 650b wheels.

 Cohutta: Features the industry's first 29er-specific titanium tubeset.